Frequently Asked Questions

 I need a hearing loop, how do I make sure one is available?

-Some events have hearing loops as standard - if the event has a hearing loop already you can book a ‘hearing loop ticket’.
 If an event doesn’t have a hearing loop advertised email us with 10 days notice and we will do our best to arrange one for you.
 If we cannot arrange one we will offer you a refund.
 TheLibraryPresents@Cambridgeshire.gov.uk

 Previous